necmettinzivlak/Orgk1ll/README.md

 Full Stack Developer | 	Associate Degree

  Hi, I'm Necmettin, a 2nd year student at the Department of Computer Technologies.
 I'm interested in programming and I'm improving myself in this direction.
-I have a good command of languages such as C#, Python, C++, SQl, and I'm improving myself in mobile programming.
+I have a good command of languages such as C#, JavaScript, Reactjs,React-native, SQl, and I'm improving myself in mobile programming.
 I'm learning Flutter.
 In the TUNEX team, which we established with 4 friends, we develop applications by helping and teamwork, and we do things that will improve ourselves.

 <font color="red">Asla yanlış yapmamış insan, yeni hiç birşey denememiştir. `Albert Einstein
 `  </font>